Updated: Jan 17, 2022

-There is a gap between how we, as a society, define domestic abuse and how partners of addiction are being “treated” for the trauma they are experiencing and subsequently being conditioned to normalize this type of trauma.
+There is a gap between how we, as a society, define domestic abuse and how partners of addiction are being “treated” for the trauma they are experiencing.

-When a woman is caught in this gap, beyond feeling frozen and confused by her trauma, she is also unsure of what qualifies as domestic abuse.
+When a woman is caught within this gap, beyond feeling frozen and confused by her trauma, she is also unsure of what qualifies as domestic abuse.

 Most current therapeutic systems are not set up to help protect women from the unusual set of circumstances that the digital age of domestic abuse presents.

 We need to close this gap!
-Gaslighting, rage, manipulating, betrayal, infidelity, these are only some of the weapons that are not being recognized and that are being used, to objectify, control and gain power over someone.
+Gaslighting, rage, manipulating, betrayal, infidelity, are only some of the weapons that are not being recognized and that are being used, to objectify, control, and gain power over someone.

 When your partner becomes your abuser he is now your perpetrator which makes you his victim so for a time you will need to label this as such.
 Just because someone chose to make you their victim doesn’t mean that you will stay victimized.
 It means that forever, even if the perpetrator rehabilitates himself he will always be the person that chose to make himself your perpetrator and he chose to make you his victim.
 That will never change.

-Therapists and others have made themselves accomplices to these violations by supporting perpetrators and refusing to acknowledge and offer progressive support for victim’s of rampant domestic abuse in today’s digital age.
+Therapists and others have made themselves accomplices to these violations by supporting perpetrators and refusing to acknowledge and offer progressive support for victims of rampant domestic abuse in today’s digital age.
+This needs to end.